Headout is an authorized and trusted partner of the venue, offering curated experiences to enjoy this attraction. This is not the venue's website.

 Average cost: $10-$15

-Statue of Liberty RestaurantBrowse the gift shops at the Statue of Liberty Museum and National Immigration on your visit.
+Statue of Liberty restaurantBrowse the gift shops at the Statue of Liberty Museum and National Immigration on your visit.
 You will find a range of gifts, books, souvenirs, keychains, and other exciting items to commemorate your visit.

 You can choose regular entry tickets or guided tours.
 Additionally, you can also book a Statue of Liberty cruise or tickets with access to the first morning ferry.